If you're learning Chinese then you might be curious about Chinese speaking countries around the world.

 Then, with around 73 million native speakers, comes Yue Chinese – which includes Cantonese.
 And the third-largest is Southern Min, a language group centred on Fujian province that includes Hokkien and Teochew.
 Southern Min has around 50 million native speakers.

 Several others with tens of millions of native speakers each also exist.
 And all these variations of Chinese are descended from a common ancestor known as Old Chinese.
+See my post on Chinese language history for more on that.

 For Chinese people, these variants are thought of as simply being different versions of the same language, “Chinese” – which they call 汉语 hànyŭ (Han language) or 中文 zhōngwén (China language).